 When the flower stops developing and are bulky, filled with resin – even on the foliage, and when the pistils no longer reproduce.
 You have reached the end of the ripening stage.
 Now, this is where the individual preference comes in, for a slight euphoric high, harvest when 15-20% of the trichomes have turned to an amber color.
 However, if it’s a fall blown relaxing, a narcotic effect that promotes sleep, harvest only when about 80%+ of the trichomes are amber.

 HARVESTING YOUR INDICA-DOMINANT STRAINS:

 These girls flower fast, I would say a maximum of 7-9 weeks.
 They form nice highly compact flowers.
-The flowers on a well grown Indica strain can often weight unbalanced in relation to the size of your plant.
+The flowers on a well-grown Indica strain can often weigh unbalanced in relation to the size of your plant.
 They are dense flowers and generally coated in resin.
 They deliver a soothing effect; some call the body high.
 Great examples of this kind of strain are:

 - White Widow

 Now like I said above, although they may be Indica strains with an all-around common effect.
 The end results and can certainly vary greatly.
 Depending on how ripe your cannabis plants are at the time of harvest you could either go for a slighting invigorating and relaxing effect by harvesting when 20% or less of your trichomes have turned amber.